HighStakesSwitzerland/docs/docs/delegating/terra.md

 ## 🏁 How to Stake

-1. Open Terra Station Desktop and click **Staking**.

-2. Search for High Stakes in the field and click on the name in the **Moniker** column of the validator list.

-3. In the **My delegations** section, click **Delegate**.
-A new window will appear.

-4. In the **Amount** field, specify the amount of Luna you want to delegate, and click **Next**.
+Open the web version of <a href="https://wallet.keplr.app/chains/terra?modal=validator&chain=phoenix-1&validator_address=terravaloper1pgyelqv0hwjavgf6vhdm4e4pt766wfxxczu20l" target="_blank" rel="noopener noreferrer">Keplr wallet</a>, and click on the **Stake** button.
+Nothing more !

 🚨 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can’t make any transactions!

-5. Double check the amounts and fees.
-Enter your password and click **Delegate**.

 🎉 Congratulations, you’ve just delegated Luna!